ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 An Oblivious Gateway Resource acts as a gateway for requests to the Target Resource (see {{Section 7.6 of HTTP}}).
-The one exception is that any information it might forward in a response MUST be encapsulated, unless it is responding to errors it detects before removing encapsulation of the request;
+The one exception is that any information it might forward in a response MUST be encapsulated, unless it is responding to errors that do not relate to processing the contents of the encapsulated request; see {{errors}}.
-see {{errors}}.

 An Oblivious Gateway Resource, if it receives any response from the Target Resource, sends a single 200 response containing the encapsulated response.